BIOMIMESYS®

 Long prep time equals to increase chance of errors,

-and time leading to increase in running cost.
+and waste of resource and time leading to increase in running cost.

 Comparison with other models